 Operations Managers: All defined KPIs, including continuous improvement and innovation

 You should implement an effective governance structure to ensure that your performance metrics are tracked and acted upon.
-They should be subject to robust analysis and the insights gained applied to operational planning and execution.
+They should be subject to robust analysis and the insights gained should be applied to operational planning and execution.

 We recommend establishing a governance forum to conduct well defined, periodic reviews of specific performance metrics, within their appropriate business context.
 It is critical to include the right participants in each of these reviews to allow you to draw relevant insights from your data and take appropriate actions.